Interactive

 Botticelli Interactive

-Founded by a core group from MIT in 1995, Botticelli Interactive invented digital forms of documentary, fiction, museum, and educational applications, including the award-winning projects: Star Festival nonlinear documentary and web series; CamKidz interactive television pilot; and Titian Kiosk. press kit
+Founded by a core group from MIT in 1995, Botticelli Interactive invented digital forms of documentary, fiction, museum, and educational applications, including the award-winning projects: Star Festival nonlinear documentary and web series; CamKidz interactive television pilot; and the Titian Kiosk.

 Ellen Sebring (Co-Founder and President)